seancorfield/honeysql/README.md

 => ["SELECT COUNT(*), @var := foo.bar FROM foo"]
 ```

 Here's a big, complicated query.
-(Note that Honey SQL makes no attempt to verify that your queries are valid):
+Note that Honey SQL makes no attempt to verify that your queries are valid.

 ```clj
 (-> (select :f.* :b.baz :c.quux (sql/call :now) (sql/raw "@x := 10"))